PROJECT “LIMELIGHT BANDSHELL”, LEE LIFESON ART PARK, NORTH YORK, ON

 Eventscape was proud to build Limelight Bandshell, Paul Raff Studio’s public art piece, in a new park in North York.
 Dedicated in 2016, the Lee Lifeson Art Park was named in honor of a couple of neighbourhood superstars—Geddy Lee and Alex Lifeson—who formed the celebrated rock band Rush.
 Based on the theme of sound, the artwork transformed an under-utilized green space into an urban destination.

 Paul Raff designed an acoustically reflective “bandshell” as a backdrop at the centre of the natural amphitheatre finished with a stage, three levels of seating and a pavilion.
-After assessing various materials, the final design was a three-dimensional shell that measured 13- by 16- by seven-feet.
+After assessing various materials, the final design was a three-dimensional shell that measured 16-ft wide, 13 ft high and 7 feet deep.
 It was built with a steel sub-frame, foam interlayer, fiberglass coating and 1/2- by 1/2-inch black glass mosaic tile finish.

 Unique Characteristics & Project Challenges: